ahmed-elbehairy7/Focus/README.md

 -   track applications opened on the pc and yell at the user if he's procrastinating
 -   open automaticly the applications you use for tasks or setup the environment for you by running some sort of script
 -   Plays quran at tasks defined that can afford that
--   Pausing, skipping tasks...etc. (this existed for a while probably you can find it in older versions, but I wanted to improve it then i messed everything and I'm too lazy to get it back)